allecra/webtarot/README_FINAL.md

 ---

-Made with ✨ by K Tarot Mystic
+Made with ✨ by Tamtam Tarot

 **Version:** 2.0.0 (Backend-First Architecture)
 **Last Updated:** 2025-01-11